felixblaschke/simple_animations/sa_liquid/README.md

 ### Plasma

 Plasma is a `Widget` that creates an animation with moving particles that generates a smooth liquid effect.
 It can be configured in many styles.

 You can also use a non-animating variant to generate a fancy background image.
+Therefor set `speed` to `0.0` and choose nice position by tuning the `offset`.

 ![plasma](https://raw.githubusercontent.com/felixblaschke/simple_animations_documentation_assets/master/sa_liquid/plasma-example.gif)

-Use the **[Plasma creator in Liquid Studio](https://felixblaschke.github.io/liquid-studio/#plasma)** to create an animation.
+Use the **[Plasma creator in Liquid Studio](https://felixblaschke.github.io/liquid-studio/#/plasma)** to create an animation.

 Hit the **Generate code** button and copy the code into your Flutter app.